Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 David Benbennick, Public domain, via Wikimedia Commons

 Burke County is in a nice spot in Western North Carolina.
 It sits about an hour from many places and is included in our guides covering day trips from Asheville and Charlotte.
-The closest city to Morganton and Burke County is Hickory, and some of the latter even sits within the county lines.
+The closest city to Morganton and Burke County is Hickory, and some of the latter even sit within the county lines.

 Read More: Day trips from Greensboro